2011-05-24 submit to reddit

 Because of its extensive integration with other programming languages, WordPress is perfect for those bloggers who are attempting to segue into a commercial venture.
 Savvy bloggers can quickly build links with other websites that enable their blog to garner greater viewership and a higher number of monthly page hits.
 This flexibility makes WordPress an excellent investment for serious bloggers/entrepreneurs.

-Commented by: Alexey Kinyov, 29 February, 2012
+Alexey Kinyov, 29 February, 2012

 Tumblr is my favorite for personal blogging.